maelstrom-research/initiative-cleanup/README.md

 > Due to the complexity of the form definition, the above fields must be manually removed in Mica's administration section under `Administration / Harmonization Initiative Configuration / Definition (TAB)`.

+> It is also recommended to remove the above obsolete fields from Mica public pages (`templates/study.ftl` and `templates/libs/study.ftl`).

 ## Dependencies
 Python `requests` package.